 I’ve been collecting sea glass for years, as did my mother before me.
 It’s a passive hobby, one that can easily be combined with a gentle stroll along the beach.
 It does require an eagle eye, however, and the ability to grab and go, lest a wave roll in and wash away a treasure.
 My husband is not very good at it, and often grouses at me for spying the tiniest of glass fragments well-polished by the sea that simply elude him.
-At any rate, I have a pretty good collection after all these years, which I keep in a jar on the window sill in the living room of our inn on Cape Cod.
+At any rate, I have a pretty good collection after all these years, which I keep in a jar on the window sill in the living room of our inn.

 Little did I know, though, that there is an actual association of sea glass collectors and that they hold an annual convention.
 This year it is being held right here on Cape Cod in October.
 Who knew?!
 The North American Sea Glass Association (NASGA) Festival will take place Saturday and Sunday, October 9th and 10th at the Resort and Conference Center in Hyannis, MA.
 The event is open to the public for a $5.00 daily fee.